 PDRA characterisation and conditions Topic Method of proof Condition Integrity 16 Proof 17 Containment Declaration supported by data 6.13 To ensure a safe recovery from a technical issue that involves the UAS or an external system that supports the operation, the UAS operator should comply with the following basic containment provisions ensure that: 6.13.1 no probable failure of the UAS or of any external system that supports the operation would lead to operation outside the operational volume; and 6.13.2 it is reasonably expected that a fatality will not occur due to any probable failure of the UAS or of any external system that supports the operation.
-Please describe how this condition is met Please describe how this condition is met 'n/a since enhanced containment applies.' or 'I declare compliance.'
+Please describe how this condition is met Please describe how this condition is met 'n/a since enhanced containment applies.' or 'I declare compliance.
 A design and installation appraisal is available and it covers at least: - the design and installation features (independence,

-PDRA characterisation and Topic Method of proof Condition Integrity 16 Proof 17 6.14 The vertical extension of the operational volume should be 150 m above the surface (or any other reference altitude defined by the Member State).
+PDRA characterisation and conditions Topic Method of proof Proof 17 6.14 The vertical extension of the operational volume should be 150 m above the surface (or any other reference altitude defined by the Member State).
 Note: The term 'probable' should be understood in its qualitative interpretation, i.e. 'anticipated to occur one or more times during the entire system/operational life of an item'.
 Please describe how this condition is met separation, and redundancy); and - the particular risks (e.g. hail, ice, snow, electromagnetic interference, etc.) relevant to the type of operation.'
-Declaration supported by data 6.15 The following enhanced containment conditions should apply if the adjacent area includes an assembly of people or if the adjacent airspace is classified as ARC-d (in accordance with the SORA): 6.15.1 The UAS should be designed to standards that are considered adequate by the competent authority and/or in accordance with a means of compliance that is acceptable to that competent authority such that: 6.15.1.1. the probability of the UA leaving the operational volume should be less than 10^{-4} /FH; and 6.15.1.2 no single failure of the UAS or of any external system that supports the operation should lead to operation outside the ground risk buffer.
-Note: The term 'failure' should be understood as an occurrence that affects the operation of a component, Please include a reference to the relevant chapter/section of the OM or indicate 'n/a'.
+Declaration supported by data 6.15 The following enhanced containment conditions should apply if the adjacent area includes an assembly of people or if the adjacent airspace is classified as ARC-d (in accordance with the SORA): 6.15.1 The UAS should be designed to standards that are considered adequate by the competent authority and/or in accordance with a means of compliance that is acceptable to that competent authority such that: 6.15.1.1. the probability of the UA leaving the operational volume should be less than 10-4/FH; and 6.15.1.2 no single failure of the UAS or of any external system that supports the operation should lead to operation outside the ground risk buffer.
+Note: The term 'failure' should be understood as an occurrence that affects the operation of a component, part, or element in such a way that it can no longer Please include a reference to the relevant chapter/section of the OM or indicate 'n/a'.
 Please include a reference to the relevant chapter/section of the OM or indicate 'n/a'.
 Please include a reference to the relevant chapter/section of the OM or indicate 'n/a'.
-'N/A since the basic containment applies' or 'I declare compliance with MoC Light-UAS.2511.'- Analysis and/or test data with supporting evidence is available.' or 'The UAS has a DVR demonstrating compliance with the enhanced containment requirements.' part, or element in such a way that it can no longer function as intended.
-Errors may cause failures but are not considered to be failures.
-Some structural or mechanical failures may be excluded from this criterion if
+'N/A since the basic containment applies' or 'I declare compliance with MoC Light-UAS.2511.'
+Analysis and/or test data with supporting evidence is available.' or 'The UAS has a DVR demonstrating compliance with the enhanced containment requirements.'